 Looking to pair your favorite Vidal vintage?
 The grape’s fruitiness is a perfect counterpoint to the briny pop of scallops, crab, or tuna, or as a complement to a refreshing fruit platter.
 Off-dry Vidals cut the heat of spicy dishes — think Thai curry, Mexican mole, or jambalaya.
 Pair your ice wine with salty cheese or your favorite dessert.

 Below is a sampling of PA Vidal Blanc for you to try from all across PA Wine Land.
 Check your local wineries for more Vidal Blanc wine.
+Wines listed below were available as of the date of publication [05/17/18].
+Contact the winery directly for current inventory.

 To learn more about other varietals grown across PA Wine Land, visit our Wine School library.